capri1989/reveal.js/README.md

-This is my presentation for the TEQnation in Utrecht NL 2018 https://teqnation.nl/sessions/ceph-the-future-of-storage/
+This is my presentation for the openSUSE conference in Prague 2018 https://events.opensuse.org/conference/oSC18/program/proposal/1990

-* Ceph Management and monitoring
+Ceph - The Distributed Storage Solution
+Isn't a single NAS system sufficient?